 Give reasons for your answer and include any relevant example from your own knowledge or experience.

 You should write at least 250 words.

-Inaccuracy and lagging in performing the translation by machines, even though the technology is well advanced in the recent decades, making it difficult for them compete with human.
-I completely agree that, Machine translation will not supplant the Human translators in the near future.
+Inaccuracy and lagging in performing the translation by machines, even though the technology is well advanced in the recent decades, making it difficult for them compete with the human.
+I completely agree that Machine translation will not supplant the Human translators in the near future.

-Human kind had built the effective tool "language" to communicate, express, and share the feelings with each other and practicing it for last several 1000 years.
-Our brains are super-machines and were being taught and practiced regerously to read, understand, and translate the language from one to another in fraction of seconds.
-Even by today, no computer scientists or any software making giants did not succeed in making a machine capable of competing with human brain in performing computations.
+Humankind had built the effective tool "language" to communicate, express, and share the feelings with each other and practising it for last several 1000 years.
+Our brains are super-machines and were being taught and practised rigorously to read, understand, and translate the language from one to another in a fraction of a second.
+Even by today, no computer scientists or any software making giants did not succeed in making a machine capable of competing with the human brain in performing computations.
 Unless any scientist succeeds in attaining the speed of communication across the computer components similar the brain cells, it is found to be difficult in achieving the speed and accuracy of humans by Machine translation software programmes.

 As a result of the hurdles in the current technology to attain the speed of the human translators by machines, we can safely conjecture that machines are incapable of supplanting human translators in near future.